Polycythemia - Medical Condition

 If the blood has high white blood cell and platelet counts in addition to a high content of red blood cells, the physician may prescribe a medication that cuts down blood cell production by the bone marrow (e.g., hydroxyurea, ruxolitinib).

 Complications such as high uric acid blood levels and itchy skin may be treated with allopurinol or antihistamines, respectively.

 Unfortunately, there’s no way to prevent polycythemia vera.
-However, you may reduce your risk of secondary polycythemia by not smoking and by not spending long periods of time at high altitudes.
+However, you may reduce your risk of secondary polycythemia by not smoking.

 All material copyright MediResource Inc. 1996 – 2023.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Polycythemia